Bacon brothers: The Trial of Jamie Bacon

 In 2019, Brassington, Attew, and Michaud were all found guilty of various charges of misconduct for their handling of the Surrey Six case.
 On January 19, 2019, the disgraced Brassington made a plea bargain with the Crown, where he made guilty pleas to charges of breach of trust and compromising the integrity and safety of a witness in exchange for a lesser sentence.
 At his sentencing, Brassington cried hysterically in the courtroom as he admitted that his affair with "Jane Doe 1" had ruined his career, led to his marriage ending in divorce and the estrangement of his children, saying: "As a dad I shouldn't have done this.
 As a father I shouldn't have done this.
 As a cop I shouldn't have done this".
 Brassington stated about "Jane Doe" that: "I treated her like a girlfriend.
 I didn't mean to fall in love with her".
-The journalist Rhianna Schunk who attended the sentencing described Brassington as a broken man who between his sobs seemed to have much self-pity for himself as he sought to portray himself as a victim, claiming that the affair was caused by work-related stress.
+Journalist Rhianna Schunk attended the sentencing and described Brassington as a broken man who between his sobs seemed to have much self-pity for himself as he sought to portray himself as a victim, claiming that the affair was caused by work-related stress.
 Brassington maintained amid his sobs and tears that his job stress was such that he had no choice but to engage in an affair with an attractive vicenarian model despite his best intentions.
-The Crown dropped the charges against Johnson on 5 March 2019 because he was dying from Hodgkin's lymphoma.
+The Crown dropped the charges against Johnson on March 5, 2019 because he was dying of Hodgkin lymphoma.

 With "Jane Doe 1" excluded as a witness, the Crown's case against Jamie Bacon was weak.
 On July 8, 2020, the Crown made a plea bargain where the first-degree murder charges against Bacon were dropped in exchange for him pleading guilty to counselling murder.
 Eileen Mohan called the plea bargain "a sweetheart deal" for Bacon who received a relatively light sentence for ordering the Surrey Six massacre.
 At Bacon's sentencing hearing on September 10, 2020, Justice Kathleen Ker sentenced Bacon to 18 years.
 Mohan's appeals to Ker to overturn the joint submission by the Crown and the defense counsel and impose a life sentence on Bacon were ignored.
 Ker stated that the "egregious misconduct" of the Mounties investigating the case with Brassington sleeping with a key witness meant she could not impose a life sentence on Bacon.
 Ker stated that because of the "egregious misconduct" of Brassington and the rest of the detectives that 18 years in prison with credit for time served in jail was the most severe sentence she could impose on Bacon.
 Mohan was profoundly disappointed with Bacon's sentence, which she felt was far too lenient, saying: "Mr. Bacon gets to return home to his mother's arms.
 Today we celebrated his life...his rights...instead of celebrating Christopher.
 I don't know what tomorrow brings...but today is really, really difficult to accept.
 I want to respect the process, but I think the process is not respecting us in return."